To content

 • medication list

-• Notes on how much help and support you already provide in everyday life
+• notes on how much support you already provide in daily life

-If you already have or need care aids, talk to the assessor about them.
-The assessor will take a look at your living situation.
-If modifications are necessary, please state exactly what these might look like.
-It is particularly important during the assessment process that you answer all of the assessor's questions realistically and honestly.
+If you already use or require care aids, discuss this with the assessor.
+The assessor will also look at the living situation.
+If modifications are necessary, describe them as precisely as possible.
+During the assessment, it is essential to answer all questions realistically and honestly.

-Further detailed information can be found under the following link: Care guide NRW.
+Further detailed information is available here: Care guide NRW.

 First steps out of hospital

-If a relative is in hospital and it is clear that a care degree should be applied for, the application can be handled by the hospital's social services department.
+If a relative is in hospital and it is clear that a care degree will be needed, the application can be handled by the hospital’s social services department.

-The social services department will help with all questions, fill out the application for a care degree together with you, enclose all medical reports from the hospital and can send the application directly to the care insurance fund.
+Social services will support you with all questions, complete the application for a care degree together with you, attach all relevant medical reports, and send the application directly to the care insurance fund.

-If necessary, the social services can immediately apply for appropriate aids.
+If necessary, social services can also apply for suitable aids immediately.

-When relatives in need of care are discharged from hospital, care must be ensured.
-The hospital has a discharge management system for this purpose.
-Talk to the hospital's social services department, as the discharge management service is responsible for finding short-term care or care from a nursing service at home.
+When a person in need of care is discharged from hospital, care must be ensured.
+Hospitals have a discharge management system for this purpose.
+Speak to the hospital’s social services department, as discharge management is responsible for arranging short‑term care or home care services.

-You can find more detailed information at the following link: Federal Ministry of Health.
+More detailed information is available here: Federal Ministry of Health.

 Contact us

-If you have any further questions about "First steps - What to do if a sudden care situation arises", please contact your TU Dortmund University care guide.
+If you have further questions about “First steps – What to do if a sudden care situation arises”, please contact your Care Pilot at TU Dortmund University.